hammerheim-game/hammerheim-rules/3-equipment.md

 warrior undertakes excessive body piercing!
 This cannot be removed.
 The model will now be subject to the rules for Frenzy as described in the rulebook.

 ### Tarot Cards

 [Not available to Witch Hunters or Sisters of Sigmar] Though declared blasphemous and illegal by the Grand Theogonist, the Tarot of Stars is said to foretell the future for those who dare to consult it.
+This future almost always fortells the death of the reader funnily enough.
 SPECIAL RULE
 A Hero with a deck of tarot cards may consult them before each game.
 Make a Leadership test.
-If successful, the Hero gains a favourable insight into the future and you may modify the result of any one dice in the Exploration phase by -1/+1 (even if the Hero with the cards is taken Out Of Action).
-If the Leadership test is failed by three or more (i.e., a Hero with Ld of 8 rolls 11 or 12) the cards show a portent of doom and despair and the Hero refuses to fight in the following battle and must miss the next game.
+If successful, the Hero may ignore the first Out of Action injury rolled against them (instead being Knocked Down).
+If multiple Out of Action rolls happen at once the Cards are useless, no amount or prophecising will help a Warrior plan around that sort of damage.
+If failed the Warrior is so spooked by the prophecising of their own demise that they will not attend the battle.

 ### Warpstone Amulet